oracle-livelabs/database/datapump-xtts-migration/05-initial-backup-restore/initial-backup-restore.md

 You may now *proceed to the next lab*.

-## Additional information
+## Further information

 In a real migration, if you are worried about the load on the source database, and if you use Data Guard, you can perform the backups from a standby database.
-Such configuraiton is out of scope for this exercise.
+Such configuration is out of scope for this exercise.

-## Acknowledgements
+## Acknowledgments

 * **Author** - Daniel Overby Hansen
 * **Contributors** - Rodrigo Jorge, Mike Dietrich, Klaus Gronau, Alex Zaballa